TiagoFar78/PrisonEscape/TestServer/README.md

 2. **Run `run.bat` to Start the Server**.
 3. **Stop the Server** after it starts successfully by typing `stop` in the console and pressing Enter.
 4. **Add the WorldEdit Plugin**:
-   - Download the latest WorldEdit JAR from [CurseForge](https://dev.bukkit.org/projects/worldedit).
+   - Download the latest WorldEdit JAR from [Bukkit](https://dev.bukkit.org/projects/worldedit).
    - Place the downloaded JAR file in the `plugins` folder.
 5. **Install a World Management Plugin like Multiverse-Core**:
-   - Download the Multiverse-Core JAR.
+   - Download the Multiverse-Core JAR from [Bukkit](https://dev.bukkit.org/projects/multiverse-core).
    - Place the downloaded JAR file in the `plugins` folder.

 ### 3. Enter Local Server